 Below you will find the items in the article Finding Your Way Back Home Without a Map and Compass as well as the items shown my personal Survival Key Ring.

 Military Prismatic Sighting Compass & Pouch: I have owned this compass for a long time.
 As I mentioned in the article, it is about time I learned how to use it.
 This is why Hiking is Important!

 Original Fox 40 Classic Whistle: This pea-less whistle was my choice for my key ring.
 It is smaller than the Windstorm (still a favorite) with no “pea” to stick and impede sound.
 The harder you blow, the louder the sound.

 Streamlight Nano Light Keychain LED Flashlight: This little flashlight is extremely small and light weight yet it will throw off a decent amount of super-bright light.
 At just .36 ounces and 1.47 inches long, it will take up a minimum of space in your pocket or bag.
-It is the #1 bestseller on Amazon in the category Key Chain Flashlights.
+It is the #1 bestseller in the category Key Chain Flashlights.

 Victorinox Swiss Army Climber II Pocket Knife: This is the Swiss army knife that both Shelly and I carry.
 It includes the following: large and small blades, two standard screwdrivers, bottle and can openers, a corkscrew, a wire stripper, scissors, key ring, reamer, and parcel hook.
 In addition, there is a tweezers and a toothpick that pull out of the end.